Why a Pre-Approval Letter Matters in Arizona Real Estate

 mobile home lenders in arizona infographic

-Terms like manufactured, mobile, and modular may be confusing at first, but these distinctions are crucial because they directly impact your financing options.
+Terms like manufactured and modular may be confusing at first, but these distinctions are crucial because they directly impact your financing options.

 Homes built before 1976 are technically “mobile homes.”
 Lacking HUD certification, they are very difficult to finance and often require cash purchases.